nathanfenoglio/SmartPaws/readme.md

   - MESSAGING_SENDER_ID=YOUR_FIREBASE_MESSAGING_SENDER_ID
   - APP_ID=YOUR_FIREBASE_APP_ID
   - MEASUREMENT_ID=YOUR_FIREBASE_MEASUREMENT_ID
+  - GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY
+  - CHATGPT_GEN_THREAD_ID=YOUR_CHATGPT_GEN_THREAD_ID
+- running app locally
+  - download expo go on your phone (can search for it in app store or google play)
+  - this will let you scan a qr code to be able to debug on your phone
+  - or could also use emulator on your computer using android studio to debug on computer
+  - start backend server cd into SmartPawsBackend, npm start
+  - start frontend in another terminal window cd into SmartPawsFrontend, npx expo start
+  - open expo go on phone
+  - select "Scan QR code" and scan QR code from terminal

 # Download From Google Play or Apple App Store
 ### deployment to come in future...